volunteeringdata/schema/hackathon/inclusion-and-accessibility-mapping/index.md

+---
+layout: default
-# Accessibility and Inclusion Taxonomy Mapping
+title: Accessibility and Inclusion Taxonomy Mapping
+---

 This is a taxonomy of inclusion and accessibility.